psychogenic/tt06-analog-wowa/docs/info.md

 Would be nice to have a mode to control the DAC manually.

 I wasn't exactly certain how the digital reset side would behave--I got scared that I'd wind up with reversed logic and the demoboard holding everything in reset forever.
 So I left it unconnected and sacrificed a digital in to be the new reset pin.
 Sadness.
 But safe.
 Just remember it needs to be connected, "right" (probably low to go but, yeah, not sure, hah).

+More grounding, and try to get in some bypass/bulk (for tiny values of bulk) capacitance.
+We don't get filler, so it's DIY I did not D.